azdavis/azdavis.net/posts/en/pl-idea-tooling.md

 When designing a language, we can make explicit design choices in service of offering a better language server for that language.

-You could require type annotations on publicly exported items in modules.
-Then your language server, too, can be architected like Flow's types-first system.
+The language could have a module system with explicit imports and exports.
+Then the language server can isolate and analyze individual modules, as Sorbet will eventually, instead of the entire codebase at once.

-For that matter, having a module system with explicit imports and exports in the first place is important.
-Then you can isolate and analyze individual modules, as Sorbet will eventually, instead of the entire codebase at once.
+On top of this, the language could require type annotations on publicly exported items in modules.
+Then its language server, too, can be architected like Flow's types-first system.

-It may also be a good idea to structure your language's concrete syntax in such a way that it is easy to recover from syntax errors.
-You might choose to have each kind of declaration in your language begin with an explicit keyword marking what kind of thing it is, like `func`, `type`, `struct`, `enum`, `const`, `let`, etc. Then whenever the parser sees that keyword, it can begin to try to parse that kind of thing.
+It may also be a good idea to structure the language's concrete syntax in such a way that it is easy to recover from syntax errors.
+If each kind of declaration in the language begins with an distinct keyword, like `func`, `type`, `struct`, `enum`, `const`, `let`, etc, then whenever the parser sees that keyword, it can begin to try to parse that kind, and only that kind, of declaration.

 In Rust, local variable definitions begin with `let`.
 So, given this incomplete Rust code, rust-analyzer is able to easily recover and parse the second `let`